 - They have the ability to converge the incident light

-- They have the capability of forming both the real as well as the virtual images
+- They have the capability of forming both the real and the virtual images

 - They minimize the spherical aberration and can also cancel the coma and the distortion with a conjugate ratio corresponding to unity.

-The Biconvex lenses are known to be symmetrical in form, having equal radii on both the sides.
-They are usually recommended for the purpose of virtual imaging incase of real objects, and also for a positive conjugate ratios ranging between 0.2 – 5.
+The Biconvex lenses are known to be symmetrical in form, having equal radii on both sides.
+They are usually recommended for the purpose of virtual imaging in the case of real objects and also for a positive conjugate ratio ranging between 0.2 – 5.

 Biconvex Lenses- Uses & Applications

-These lenses has around a number of uses of which some of them are listed below-
+These lenses have around a number of uses, of which of them are listed below-

-- Biconvex lens are used as a magnifying or condensing lenses.
+- Biconvex lenses are used as magnifying or condensing lenses.

 - They are also used as objectives or magnifiers

-- These are utilized in many of imaging systems such as the telescopes, monocular, microscopes, binoculars, cameras, projectors, etc.
+- These are utilized in many imaging systems such as telescopes, monoculars, microscopes, binoculars, cameras, projectors, etc.

 - These are used in the applications of image relays and also in various kinds of industries

-Hence a biconvex lens is one of the best lenses that can be used in a condition where a beam of light incident on lens is diverging in nature and also the beam that leaves the lenses converges symmetrically.
+Hence, a biconvex lens is one of the best lenses that can be used in a condition where a beam of light incident on a lens is diverging in nature and also the beam that leaves the lenses converges symmetrically.

 What is biconvex lens?